 - Records Release Form and submit to firstname.lastname@example.org

 - Carefully review the Soros website and schedule an NCA advising appointment

-- Launch your online application (application opens April 13, 2021)
+- Launch your online application (application opens in April)

 - Information on this page is intended to supplement, not supplant, your own careful review of the official Soros website.
 If you find any discrepancy between the two, the Soros website takes precedence.

 - UC’s Student Code of Conduct applies to this application process.